cloudify-cosmo/docs.getcloudify.org/content/cli/blueprints.md

 ### validate

+#### Usage
-Usage: `cfy blueprints validate [OPTIONS] BLUEPRINT_PATH`
+`cfy blueprints validate [OPTIONS] BLUEPRINT_PATH`

 Validate a blueprint.
-This checks that the blueprint's syntax is valid and that all imports are accessible.
+Checks that the blueprint's syntax is valid and that all imports are accessible.

 {{% gsNote title="Note" %}}
 Import validation is done only on the client side.
 That means that if, for some reason, the imports are accessible by the client but not on the manager, this validation will still pass.
 {{% /gsNote %}}

-`BLUEPRINT_PATH` -      is the path of the blueprint to validate.
+`BLUEPRINT_PATH` -      The path of the blueprint to validate.

 &nbsp;
 #### Example